sutta » dn » Dīgha Nikāya 9

 Yasmiṁ, citta, samaye arūpo attapaṭilābho hoti, neva tasmiṁ samaye oḷāriko attapaṭilābhoti saṅkhaṁ gacchati, na manomayo attapaṭilābhoti saṅkhaṁ gacchati;

-While in a formless reincarnation, it’s not referred to as a substantial or mind-made reincarnation,
+When reincarnated in a formless life-form, it’s not referred to as a solid or mind-made life-form,

 arūpo attapaṭilābhotveva tasmiṁ samaye saṅkhaṁ gacchati.